Ben3094/pyVirtualLab/README.md

 **An abstraction library to laboratory instruments**

 This library is used as Python drivers to turn various physical instruments into Python objects.
-It uses pyvisa as base but it is more object-oriented.
+It uses pyVISA as a base but it is more object-oriented.
+To not rely on platform-specific implementation of VISA, this library uses pyVISA pure Python back-end.

+> **Use pure Python back-end**
+>
+> 1. Install "pyVISA" and "pyVISA-py" package on your environment
+> ```sh
+> # In terminal
+> pip install -U pyvisa
+> pip install -U pyvisa-py
+> ```
+> 2. In your Python code, use the following command to get a universal VISA resource manager.
+> ```python
+> resourceManager = pyvisa.ResourceManager('@py')
+> ```
+> 3. You good to go !

 ## Instrument object